odea-project/qAlgorithms/report/discussion_tests.md

 It was removed due to outliers not directly corelating with good bins - often, points with very low intensity at the edges of the relevant scan interval triggered the detection.

+# Bin Categories:

+## Bin with duplicate scan:
+These bins should not be passed to the centroiding algorithm.
+The information that a duplicate was included is passed with the errorcode, while the centroid with the higher DQSC is retained.

+##